wxwern/cs2103t-tp/docs/UserGuide.md

 You have successfully added your job application to **Google**!

 **Congratulations!** You have run through the basics of Jobby.
 We hope that this tutorial has given you an understanding of the basic workflow of Jobby.
 However, there are still many features that we have yet introduced.
-Please refer to the [Using Jobby Section](#using-jobby) to understand the command structure of Jobby, or visit [Features Section](#features) to see the full capabilities of Jobby!
+Please refer to the [Using Jobby](#using-jobby) section to understand
+Jobby's command structures, or visit the [Features](#features) section to see the full capabilities of Jobby!

 --------------------------------------------------------------------------------------------------------------------

 ## Using Jobby

-This section explains the details of how we can interact with Jobby.
+This section explains how we can understand and interact with Jobby via commands.

 If you're looking for the list of available commands, check out the [Features](#features) section instead.

-### Command Structure
+### Understanding the Command Structure

 <span class="learning-outcome pill">:trophy: How to understand and write Jobby commands</span> <span class="beginner pill">Beginner</span>